A Spot-and-Stalk Hunting Adventure for Public-Land Pronghorns in Wyoming

 “He didn’t go far,” Brutger said.

 The bullet traveled about 150 yards before it tore through the buck’s heart on its exit route through the right shoulder.
 The animal collapsed on the spot.
 Brutger lifted the buck’s horns.
 “I really enjoy the satisfaction of a well-placed shot,” he said.
 He wasn’t bragging.
 His words were simply genuine, from a hunter who appreciates a hard, honest chase.

 As we drove to camp, the dead buck’s musk had already seeped into the truck’s front seats, and the evening’s first stars poked through the navy sky.
 Brutger and I made the most of our last night.
 We built a roaring fire.
 We cooked antelope quesadillas.
-We put a head-aching dent in a whiskey bottle.
 And we retold stories of past trips and relived memories of this adventure, now nearing its end.
 During one of those moments when your eyes relax in a fire’s whipping flames and you almost forget how to speak, my mind raced for a new excuse to return to Wyoming.